|HOST INSTITUTION||Semester, Academic Year, and Summer programs: Idea Verona|

 + Will my host family speak English?

 No, but there’s no need to worry!
-Living with a family is the best way for you to learn Spanish, French or Italian, and you’ll be amazed at how quickly you will improve.
-Also, don’t forget that your host family has hosted American students before, so they understand that you are there to learn their language and want to help you.
+Living with a family is the best way for you to learn Italian, and you’ll be amazed at how quickly you will improve.
+Also, don’t forget that your host family has hosted international students before, so they understand that you are there to learn their language and want to help you.

 + Will I have a roommate?